Ref. No. R61910

 The Imp was innovative in more than a few ways.

 In complete contrast to the Mini, which was then in its fourth year, the Imp had a rear-mounted 875cc overhead camshaft, all aluminium engine and driving the rear wheels through a combined four speed gearbox and final drive unit (transaxle).
 Few other cars of that time had an aluminium alloy die-cast engine.
 The Hillman Imp was Britain's first mass-produced car with engine block and cylinder head cast in aluminium.
-This engine slants sharply from left to right, canted over at 45 degrees, to lower the centre of gravity (and leave room on top for luggage).

 The single overhead camshaft design;